benjaminion/LLL_sha1/README.md

 To achieve "close to the metal" EVM performance, Solidity programmers will sometimes reach for assembly language.
 This is designed to take away the worst of the pain of stack management and jump management while avoiding the overheads of high level languages.

-The premise of LLL is that it is similarly able to achieve near-native code performance, with the advantage over assembly language of providing a powerful macro capability that can dramatically improve code readbility and maintainability.
+The premise of LLL is that it is similarly able to achieve near-native code performance, with the advantage over assembly language of providing a powerful macro capability that can dramatically improve code readability and maintainability.

 As an exercise in exploring and comparing these approaches, I've translated Nick Johnson's [Solidity SHA1](https://github.com/Arachnid/solsha1) assembly code to LLL.
 It's essentially a one-to-one transposition.